bids-standard/bids-extensions/docs/guide.md

    provides some boilerplate and formatting conventions.

     !!!
 Note
-        Designing aexamples early in the BEP process can help make things more concrete and make it more obvious what aspects of the BEP work and what aspect may need to be reworked.
+        Designing examples early in the BEP process can help make things more concrete and make it more obvious what aspects of the BEP work and what aspect may need to be reworked.

 1. Share the draft (remember to